chumaltd/luca/lucabook/README.md

 * Base coding is Tab separated value(TSV) text file, encoded with UTF-8.
 * Like HTTP, each file consists of header and body, separated empty row.
 Header is used for calculation, and body is for human readable doc.
-* First 4 rows are required header, defined as bellows:
+* First 4 rows are required header, defined as follows:
     1. debit code list
     2. debit amount list.
 Each column corresponds to the debit code above.
     3. credit code list